-- Muti-Language Quick Installation Guide
+- Multi-Language Quick Installation Guide

-- CD-ROM (Utility & User's Guide)
+- CD-ROM (User's Guide)

-- Network cable (1.5m / 5ft)
+- Network cable (1.5 m / 5 ft.)

-- Power adapter (5V DC, 2A)
+- Power adapter (5V DC, 1A)

-If any package contents are missing or damaged, please contact the retail store, online retailer, or reseller/distributor that the item was purchased.
+If any package contents are missing or damaged, please contact the retail store, online retailer, or reseller/distributor from which the product was purchased.